openstack/neutron/doc/source/contributor/policies/blueprints.rst

 The workflow for the life an RFE in Launchpad is as follows:

 * The bug is submitted and will by default land in the "New" state.
+  Anyone can make a bug an RFE by adding the `rfe` tag.
-* As soon as a member of the neutron-drivers team acknowledges the bug, it will be moved into the "Confirmed" state.
+* As soon as a member of the neutron-drivers team acknowledges the bug, the `rfe` tag will be replaced with the `rfe-confirmed` tag.
 No assignee, or milestone is set at this time.
 The importance will be set to 'Wishlist' to signal the fact that the report is indeed a feature or enhancement and there is no severity associated to it.
-* A member of the neutron-drivers team moves the bug from "Confirmed" to "Triaged" when he/she thinks it's ready to be discussed in the drivers meeting.
-The bug will be in the "Triaged" state while the discussion is ongoing.
+* A member of the neutron-drivers team replaces the `rfe-confirmed` tag with the `rfe-triaged` tag when he/she thinks it's ready to be discussed in the drivers meeting.
+The bug will be in this state while the discussion is ongoing.
 * The neutron-drivers team will evaluate the RFE and may advise the submitter to file a spec in neutron-specs to elaborate on the feature request, in case